-How to Improve RV Gas Mileage With 6 Simple Tips
+5 Smart Ways to Improve RV Gas Mileage

 RV drivers are often quite frugal.
 They budget carefully and they make the most of every trip and vacation.
 Part of that is being aware of the potential savings that are available to the consumer.

-Many RVers take measures to reduce fuel consumption through simple steps like driving 55 instead of 65 or 70 mph and packing lighter to reduce weight in the RV.
+We have no control over the price of fuel.
+But we can do a few things to improve RV gas mileage to save money.
+Many RVers take measures to reduce fuel consumption.
+They follow simple steps like driving 55 instead of 65 or 70 mph.
+And they pack lighter to reduce weight in the RV.

 1. Avoid High Speeds

-One of the best ways to increase your miles per gallons is to drive slower.
+One of the best ways to improve RV gas mileage is to drive slower.
 As a vehicle increases speed, it uses more energy, and therefore more fuel, to overcome the increasing air resistance.
 The relationship is approximately three-to-one.
 What this translates to is that for every 5 m.p.h. over 60 that is driven, the fuel economy drops roughly 8 percent for an average passenger vehicle.

 This number is slightly higher for a large gas motorhome, or gas vehicle towing a trailer.
 It is believed by many that 55 m.p.h. is an appropriate speed to maintain maximum fuel efficiency.
 This, however, depends on the vehicle, but slowing down is a sure way to increase your miles per gallon.